Tebmer/IITGamePrediction/README.md

 # IITGamePrediction

-This is a repository for the project "Predicting the Win Rate and Duration of Game LOL in Real Time", which was done during summer research in Illinois Institute of Technology.
+This is a repository for the project **"Predicting the Win Rate and Duration of Game LOL in Real Time"**, which was done during summer research in Illinois Institute of Technology.

 ## Introduction